Summer Financial Aid

 Scenario A: You reported on the Summer Aid Application that your enrollment will be nine credit hours for the summer sessions, but you only enroll for six.
 Unless you notify Student Financial Aid, by revising the Summer Aid Application online, that you have reduced your hours, the summer aid will not disburse to your bursar account.

 Scenario B: You report on the Summer Aid Application that your enrollment will be six credit hours for the summer sessions (three hours in the first session and three hours in the second.)
 However, after the first session you decide not to enroll for the additional three credit hours in the second session.
-This changes your status to less-than-half-time and will result in cancellation of your direct loans.
-Additionally, it is likely that other summer aid would be reduced or canceled, making you responsible for paying back most, if not all, of your financial aid.
+This changes your status to less-than-half-time and will result in cancellation of all or part of your summer Aid, making you responsible for paying back most, if not all, of your financial aid.